calcit-lang/calcit/README.md

           defn reload! ()
 ```

 APIs implemented in Calcit Runner is mostly learning from Clojure.
+Major difference arguments order of list functions.

 ### Usage